 “It started when I got the one on my neck covered up and the next morning when I looked at myself in the mirror and I wasn’t reminded that I worked for gangs and I was a part of that kind of life, to have this beautiful flower opening and blooming, it was just, gave me a whole new breath of life.”

-She wanted to provide other survivors with the same opportunity.
+This is what inspired her to help other sex trafficking victims; she wanted to provide other survivors with the same opportunity.

 “It very much so is a psychological form of bondage.”